SabriAs/Rate_My_Password/README.md

 The rating for a password is determined by the positive count of the above password criteria.

-Rating number of Criteria Satisfied:
+Rating number of criteria satisfied:

     • Best 5
     • Good 4